The Chinese New Year in Thailand in 2025

 Traditionally, the elements are associated with a colour.
 Wood is associated with green, fire with red, earth with yellow or ochre, metal with white and water with black or blue.

-According to Chinese astrology, individuals born under the sign of the Dragon exhibit several distinctive characteristics:
+According to Chinese astrology, the main characteristics of people born under the sign of the Wood Snake are :

 What is my sign?